enramir/-Artificial-Intelligence/README.md

-# Inteligencia-Artificial
+# Artificial Intelligence

-Algunas prácticas resueltas de la asignatura de Inteligencia Artificial.
-Algunas están en formato .py (Python) desarrolladas en Eclipse con el plugin PyDev y otras con formato .ipynb desarrolladas en el notebook jupyter(Viene por defecto con Anaconda, una distribución gratuita de Python).
+Some resolved practices of the subject of Artificial Intelligence.
+Some are in .py (Python) format developed in Eclipse with the PyDev plugin and others in .ipynb format developed in the jupyter notebook (It comes by default with Anaconda, a free Python distribution).